Winged Creatures (film)

 Winged Creatures (released as Fragments on DVD) is a 2008 psychological drama directed by Rowan Woods and starring Kate Beckinsale, Dakota Fanning, Josh Hutcherson, Guy Pearce, Forest Whitaker, Jennifer Hudson, Jackie Earle Haley, Jeanne Tripplehorn and Embeth Davidtz.
 It is an adaptation of Roy Freirich's novel Winged Creatures.
 It was released on DVD by Sony Pictures Worldwide Acquisitions Group in the United States on August 4, 2009, as Fragments.

 Plot

-While in a restaurant, Carla Davenport, the restaurant cashier; Charlie Archenault, a driving-school teacher; Bruce Laraby, an emergency room physician; Annie Hagen, her father, and her best friend, Jimmy Jasperson suddenly hear gunshots.
-Annie and Jimmy retreat under a table as a suicidal gunman shoots several people (including Annie's father) and then himself.
+While in a restaurant, Carla Davenport, the restaurant cashier; Charlie Archenault, a driving-school teacher; Bruce Laraby, an emergency room physician; Anne Hagen; her father; and her best friend, Jimmy Jasperson, suddenly hear gunshots.
+Anne and Jimmy retreat under a table as a suicidal gunman shoots several people (including Anne's father) and then himself.
 The film shows the aftermath as these five traumatized people struggle to regain their trust in the ordinary world.